Armed Forces at the wedding of Prince William and Catherine Middleton

 PATH LINING OUTSIDE WESTMINSTER ABBEY AFTER SERVICE:

 Personnel from each of the three Services will form a Path Lining party for when the couple leave Westminster Abbey.
 They are being chosen from a combination of those with a personal connection to Prince William, and those who have given an outstanding contribution to their Service.

 SOVEREIGN’S ESCORT AND CAPTAIN’S ESCORT

 The Life Guards and Blues and Royals of the Household Cavalry Mounted Regiment will form a Sovereign’s Escort for Her Majesty The Queen and the Duke of Edinburgh, and a Captain’s Escort for the Bride and Groom, as the wedding party travels to Buckingham Palace from Westminster Abbey.
 This will involve some 160 horses.

 At 1330 a flypast will take place over Buckingham Palace.
 This will consist of the Battle of Britain Memorial Flight‘s Lancaster, a Spitfire and a Hurricane; followed 30 seconds later by two Typhoons and two Tornado GR4s in box formation.

 Military involved on the day will wear their respective Service ceremonial clothing.

-Other members of the Armed Forces have received invitations to attend the wedding service in a private capacity.”Filed under British Royals
+Other members of the Armed Forces have received invitations to attend the wedding service in a private capacity.”Filed under The United Kingdom

 Tagged British Royal Wedding 2011, Military, Royal Air Force, Royal Navy, The Duchess of Cambridge, The Duke of Cambridge.